Mount Wellington Descent

 - 1 Day

-From the summit to the sea, this is Hobart’s ultimate adventure experience.
+From the summit of kunanyi/Mt Wellington to Hobart’s scenic waterfront, this is the ultimate bike riding adventure experience.

-Starting from Hobart’s waterfront we head to the summit of Mt Wellington (kunanyi) for spectacular views across southern Tasmania including an elevated look over the beautiful city of Hobart.
-After soaking in the views we experience Tasmania’s ultimate downhill bicycle ride – 1270 metres to sea level.
-Along the way this 21 km guided journey captures contrasting landscapes from sub-alpine and mountain rainforests to the vibrant waterfront of Hobart.
+Starting from Hobart’s waterfront we head to the summit of kunanyi/Mt Wellington for spectacular views across Southern Tasmania including an elevated look over the beautiful city of Hobart.
+After soaking in the views we experience Tasmania’s ultimate downhill bicycle ride – 1272 metres to sea level.
+Along the way, this 21 km guided journey captures contrasting landscapes from sub-alpine and mountain rainforests to the vibrant waterfront of Hobart.
+For the more adventurous an optional off-road section is available.
+This tour is suitable for anyone who can confidently ride a bike, is over 8 years old and measures a minimum height of 140cm.

-- Tour departs and finishes opposite the Tasmanian Visitor and Information Centre at 4 Elizabeth Street, Hobart.
+Tour departs and finishes at 4 Elizabeth Street Hobart, opposite the Tasmanian Tourism and Information Centre.

 *(Child rate is for children aged 8 to 16 years)